Alpine Azumi Deluxe Apartments

 There are plenty of options in the valley for casual eating out with small Izakaya and restaurants serving handmade soba noodles and local pub-style tucker.
 The Japanese drumming and sake night with buffet and show is renowned as one of Goryu’s best nights out.
 Those with adventurous palates should seek out the Wasabi Farm for wasabi ice-cream and wasabi beer.

 Echoland is a renowned go-to area for apres ski and nightlife.
-Located between Hakuba 47 and Happo ski area, it has the highest concentration of bars and restaurants offering huge variety.
+Located between Hakuba 47 and Happo ski area, it has the highest concentration of bars and restaurants offering a huge variety.
 The Korean-style charcoal grilled barbecue here is popular for its cook-your-own fare, as is Snow’d Inn, a small sports bar serving a range of dishes.

 Blizzard is a great place for live music and wood-fired pizza served piping hot by an Italian team direct from tossing pizza in Naples.